-The US Department of Agriculture (USDA) reports that in fiscal year 2018, there were 780,070 animals used in research, and another 122,717 held in research facilities but not used for regulated activities.
-These numbers included dogs, cats, nonhuman primates, guinea pigs, hamsters, rabbits, pigs and sheep.
-They did not include rats of the genus Rattus, mice of the genus Mus, or birds or fish—despite the fact that these animals make up the overwhelming majority of animals in research.
+The US Department of Agriculture (USDA) reports that in fiscal year 2018, there were 780,070 animals used in research in the US, and another 122,717 held in research facilities but not used for regulated activities.
+These numbers include dogs, cats, nonhuman primates, guinea pigs, hamsters, rabbits, pigs and sheep.
+They do not include rats of the genus Rattus, mice of the genus Mus, birds or fish—despite the fact that these animals make up the overwhelming majority of animals in research.

 Studies with animals include basic research such as genetics, developmental biology and behavioral work, as well as applied research such as biomedical research, xenotransplantation (the transplantation of living cells, tissues or organs from one species to another), and toxicology and drug testing.
 Animals are also used in education (for example, for dissection).

 Most animals sold for research purposes are bred specifically for this purpose.
 Commercial breeders are licensed “Class A” by the USDA and required to meet minimum standards under the Animal Welfare Act (AWA).
 Other animals are wild-caught—among them birds, fish, reptiles, amphibians and some mammals as diverse as nonhuman primates, opossum, and deer mice.
 USDA-licensed “Class B” dealers also serve as middlemen, acquiring animals from other sources and then selling the animals to laboratories.
 Some dogs and cats are acquired directly from municipal pounds.

-All animals in research should be treated as humanely as possible.
-Rats, mice and birds, in particular, deserve the legal protection afforded other species via the Animal Welfare Act.
+All animals in research deserve to be treated with care and as humanely as possible.
+Rats, mice and birds should receive the same legal protection afforded other warm-blooded animals via the Animal Welfare Act.
 Researchers doing work with any animal species should use the “3Rs” as their guiding principles: replacement (substitution with non-animal methods), reduction (methods of obtaining data using fewer animals), and refinement (methods that alleviate or minimize animal suffering and enhance animal welfare).